S1rDev10us/dotfiles/README.md

 ## Features

 - Individual configs for different machines by customizing data in the hosts folder
-- Update home manager and nixos together or separately
+- Update home manager and NixOS together or separately

 ## Host config options